openhab/openhab-docs/_addons_bindings/zwave/doc/wintop/dhswinblwdhs_0_0.md

 This parameter has the configuration ID ```config_12_1``` and is of type ```INTEGER```.

-### Parameter 13: On which command from blocking node to enable the protection
+### Parameter 13: Blocking mode command

+Blocking mode command
-On which command from blocking node to enable the protection Defines which command from blocking device to interpret as closed door and hence, unprotected.
+Defines which command from blocking device to interpret as closed door and hence, unprotected.
 The following option values may be configured -: